What do you do on the weekends?

 Do you see the self-sabotaging cycle?

-*For a helping hand, check out my one-to-one coaching session, The Set Realistic Standards Session.
+*For a helping hand, check out my 60-minute coaching session, The Set Realistic Standards Session.

 Treat yourself kindly